ms-jpq/coq_nvim/README.md

 #### Flickering

-By default, the old results are cleared on each keystroke, so the popup menu is closed.
+By default, the old results are cleared on each keystroke, so the popup menu is closed right away.

+You can disable this: at the cost of having stale results shown until the new ones come in.

 `let g:coq_settings = { 'display.pum.fast_close': v:false }`

-You can disable this: at the cost of having stale results shown until the new ones come in.
+This is not the default because some LSP servers are very slow (ie. tailwindcss), leading to stale results being shown for too long.

 #### Autostart COQ